kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 For this, I'd like to draw the attention to Python, the most popular language out there.
 My argument is that if we can draw some of the many Python users to Clojure, Clojurians will notice.

-Informed by this argument, I make the following assumption: in order to become more visible within the Clojure community, SciKloj should mainly cater for Python scientists.
+Informed by this argument, I make the following proposal: in order to become more visible within the Clojure community, SciKloj should mainly cater for Python scientists.

 There is a related view which I am opposed to: Let's evangelise Lisp, preach S-expressions to scientists.
 The reason I am opposed to this approach is that in employing such a lispy talk, SciKloj would not add any value.
 Lots of Lisp people, software developers, already talk about the superiority of S-expressions.
 They do a great job, SciKloj cannot add anything here but reference those great Lisp figures.
 And it is not a good strategy to talk about the greatness of Lisp when wanting to become visible among Lispers.
 They know that already.